bitDecayGames/flixel-framebuffer/README.md

 This dynamic lighting shader has a few pieces:
 1. Unshaded game render
     * All the base sprites on screen in their raw state in the game as seen by the camera
-1. Normal map data
+1. Normal map render
     * The normal data of all sprites as seen by the camera
-1. Height map data
+1. Height map render
     * The height data of all sprites as seen by the camera
 1. Lighting information
     * Any lights in the environment and their position relative to the current view of the camera
     * Ambient lighting to provide a base level of illumination

 The shader code itself will consume all of this information and provide the final rendered frame to show on screen.